Emergency Management Division

-The division monitors national and worldwide threats and identifies necessary preparedness activities and emergency operations planning.
+The division monitors potential local threats and works to identify necessary preparedness activities and emergency planning efforts.
 This is a constantly changing effort in order to maintain the county’s state of preparedness.
 The division also maintains a constant monitoring status of weather activity through an array of redundant systems to ensure real time awareness and immediate community notification.

 The Emergency Management Division in conjunction with the LEPC is also responsible for administration and record keeping for the Hazardous Materials Regulatory Program authorized under the Federal Emergency Planning and Community Right to Know Act of 1986 (EPCRA).
 Planning is a priority for the office, however not the only aspect of the division.
 The division also assists with emergency response to hazardous material incidents throughout the county.

 Education is very important and the Emergency Management Division is very involved in community training.
 This is being done through a program called Community Emergency Response Training (C.E.R.T).
 The division is also charged with coordinating the National Incident Management System compliance for all Wicomico County agencies.